Demonstration and frequency noise characterization of a 17 $\mu$m quantum cascade laser: Introduction

-Distributed feedback (DFB) QCLs~\cite{faist1997}, which have a grating embedded in the laser cavity, are single longitudinal mode narrow-band lasers, and thus a solution of choice for molecular spectroscopy.
-However, until recently continuous wave (CW) DFB QCLs operating at room temperature were only available in the 4 to 11~$\mu$m window.
-Extending such technologies to longer wavelengths is important for a range of applications: (i) strong vibrational signatures of small hydrocarbons (such as ethene, ethane, acetylene, propane), of larger aromatics (such as BTEX – benzene, toluene, ethylbenzene, and xylenes), of nitrous oxide or uranium hexafluoride are found in the 12-18~$\mu$m spectral window~\cite{pirali2006,huang_temperature-insensitive_2011,fuchs_distributed_2011,lamperti2020,elkhazraji2023high,elkhazraji2023}; in particular, it hosts the strongest absorption lines of C$_2$H$_2$, BTEX and UF$_6$; (ii) long wavelength (N and Q astronomical bands) QCLs would be valuable in radio-astronomy as local oscillators in heterodyne detectors \cite{bourdarot2020,bourdarot2021}; (iii) MIR frequency standards and quantum simulators based on trapped ultra-cold diatomic molecules’ vibrations are promising but the vibration wavelength of the few recently laser-cooled and/or trapped species such as SrF, CaF, YbF, BaF, YO all lie above 15 $\mu$m~\cite{barontini_measuring_2022}; (iv) large polyatomic molecules suffer from non-radiative internal vibrational relaxation\cite{nesbitt1996} (IVR) processes which greatly broadens rovibrational transitions ; bringing increasingly complex molecular systems within reach of precise spectroscopic measurements offer promising perspectives in astrophysics, earth sciences, quantum technologies, metrology and fundamental physics, but necessitates to work at increasingly lower transition energies at which IVR is correspondingly reduced \cite{brumfield2012,spaun2016}.
-In this paper, we report the characterization and operation of the longest wavelength room temperature CW DFB QCL technology~\cite{nguyen2019}.
-Our source has been designed to operate at a wavelength of 17.2~$\mu$m, in coincidence with the vibration of calcium monofluoride, as it could constitute an enabling technology for a MIR frequency standard based on ultracold CaF samples~\cite{barontini_measuring_2022}.
+Distributed feedback (DFB) QCLs~\cite{faist1997}, which have a grating embedded in the laser cavity, are single longitudinal mode narrow-band lasers, and thus a solution of choice for high-resolution molecular spectroscopy.
+However, until recently continuous wave (CW) DFB QCLs operating at room-temperature were only available in the 4 to 11~\textmu m window.
+Extending such technologies to longer wavelengths is important for a range of applications: (i) strong vibrational signatures of small hydrocarbons (such as ethene, ethane, acetylene, propane), of larger aromatics (such as BTEX – benzene, toluene, ethylbenzene, and xylenes), of nitrous oxide and uranium hexafluoride are found in the 12-18~\textmu m spectral window~\cite{pirali2006,huang_temperature-insensitive_2011,fuchs_distributed_2011,lamperti2020,karhu2020,ayache2022,elkhazraji2023high,elkhazraji2023,wang_wavelength_2025,kinjalk2024}; in particular, it hosts the strongest absorption lines of C$_2$H$_2$, BTEX and UF$_6$; (ii) long wavelength (N and Q astronomical bands) QCLs would be valuable in radio-astronomy as local oscillators in heterodyne detectors \cite{bourdarot2020,bourdarot2021}; (iii) long wavelength QCLs can be used to develop a new set of MIR frequency standards in the wavelength range beyond 15 \textmu m based on the vibrational frequencies of trapped, ultracold molecules such as SrF, CaF, YbF, BaF and YO~\cite{wang_wavelength_2025,barontini_measuring_2022} (iv) the increase in the number of vibrational modes in large polyatomic molecules leads to intramolecular vibrational redistribution (IVR)\cite{nesbitt1996} or other more subtle rovibrational coupling mechanisms~\cite{liu_ergodicity_2023} which results in severe spectral fractionation and/or broadening; bringing increasingly complex molecular systems within reach of precise spectroscopic measurements offers promising perspectives in astrophysics, earth sciences, quantum technologies, metrology and fundamental physics, but requires working at increasingly low transition energies at which intramolecular vibrational couplings are correspondingly reduced \cite{brumfield2012,spaun2016,liu_ergodicity_2023}.
+In this paper, we report the characterization and operation of the longest wavelength room-temperature CW DFB QCL technology~\cite{nguyen2019}.
+Our source has been designed to operate at a wavelength of 17.2~\textmu m, in coincidence with the vibration of calcium monofluoride (CaF), as it could constitute an enabling technology for a MIR frequency standard based on ultracold CaF samples~\cite{wang_wavelength_2025,barontini_measuring_2022}.